LibertyDSNP/spec/pages/DSNP/Identity.md

 # Identity

-This specification is intended to cover the concept of identity within the protocol and how we represent it.
+This specification is intended to cover the concept of identity and how identity is represented within the protocol.

 ## Identifiers